nmorse/pounce_v0/README.md

 # Pounce, a concatenative programming language
 Pounce is a programming language that targets the Browser, Server and IoT.
-The aim of Pounce is to encourage programmers to try __conatenative__ programming.
+The aim of Pounce is to encourage programmers to try a stack-based, __conatenative__ programming.
 Since Pounce works in the browser, you can try it out easily (with zero installation).
 A [Toutorial](https://nmorse.github.io/pounce/js/try_pounce.html) is being developed to teach 'pounce' to anyone interested.
-If you end up liking this style of programming, you may also try out other Pounce interpreters written in Python, C (still in development at this time) or check out [purr](https://github.com/bbqbaron/purr) written in Clojure.
+If you end up liking this style of programming, you may also try out other Pounce interpreters tht will be written in Python, C (maybe Nim) (still in development at this time) or check out [purr](https://github.com/bbqbaron/purr) written in Clojure.

 _disclaimer_
 Pounce is currently in an Alpha development phase, so it's not production ready, but the core is fairly stable.
 Look for updates on development posted here.